luchachi/FutureCite/README.md

 # 📢 Use Cases

+FutureCite is aimed at academic researchers.
+Use cases:

 - Literature reviews: Helping researchers prioritize relevant research
 - Time saving: Quickly assess the content of an abstract
 - Improve writing: Receive feedback on your abstracts